Tuition Deposit Refund Policy

 Important Information

-- Students that apply for a deferral to a future term and receive a study permit rejection from Immigration, Refugees and Citizenship Canada (IRCC) while waiting for a deferral LOA must inform the FDU Vancouver Admissions office immediately if they no longer want to proceed with the deferral.
-Once the deferred LOA is issued, students can only be considered for a refund if they show an IRCC study permit rejection letter dated after the issuance date of the most recent LOA.
+• Students that apply for a deferral to a future term and receive a study permit refusal from Immigration, Refugees and Citizenship Canada (IRCC) while waiting for a deferral LOA must inform the FDU Vancouver Admissions office immediately if they no longer want to proceed with the deferral.
+Once the deferred LOA is issued, students can only be considered for a refund if they provide an IRCC study permit refusal letter dated after the issuance date of the most recent LOA.

-- Please note that FDU Vancouver cannot refund money exchange companies.
+• Please note that FDU Vancouver cannot refund to money exchange companies.
 Students should refrain from using this as a method of payment.

 Eligibility